Info icon

 "Enabled"

-If the functionapp show command output returns "Enabled", as shown in the output example above, the functions managed with the selected Microsoft Azure Function App are configured to allow public network access.
+If the functionapp show command output returns "Enabled", as shown in the output example above, the functions managed with the selected Microsoft Azure Function App may be configured to allow public network access.
+To verify if IP access restrictions are properly configured, you need to check the access restriction rules (see Remediation section).

-05 Repeat step no. 3 and 4 for each Azure Function App available within the current Azure subscription.
+08 Repeat steps no. 6 and 7 for each Azure Function App available within the current Azure subscription.

 Remediation / Resolution

-To ensure that your functions managed with Microsoft Azure Function App are not publicly accessible, perform the following operations:
+To ensure that the functions managed with Microsoft Azure Function App are not publicly accessible or are secured with IP access restrictions, perform the following operations.
+You can choose one of two secure configurations:

 Using Azure Console

-03 Choose the Azure subscription that you want to access from the Subscription filter box and choose Apply.
+03 Select the Azure subscription that you want to access from the Subscription equals all filter box and choose Apply.

-04 From the Type filter box, select Function App and choose Apply to list only the Microsoft Azure Function Apps available in the selected subscription.
+04 From the Type equals all filter box, select Equals and choose Function App to list only the Microsoft Azure Function Apps available in the selected subscription.

-06 In the navigation panel, under Settings, select Networking to access the networking settings configured for the selected Function App.
+06 In the resource navigation panel, under Settings, select Networking to access the networking settings available for the selected Function App.

-07 In the Inbound Traffic section, click on the Access restriction link to open the page with the access restrictions configured for the selected resource.
+07 In the Inbound traffic configuration section, click on the Enabled with no access restrictions link, next to Public network access, to open the page with the network access restrictions configured for the selected Function App.

-08 On the Access restriction configuration page, perform one of the following sets of actions:
+08 On the Access restriction page, choose one of the following secure configurations:

 09 Repeat steps no. 5 – 8 for each Azure Function App that you want to configure, deployed in the selected Azure subscription.